adam-p/yesterday-i-learned/auto.md

 ![](http://i.imgur.com/gqjVFBq.jpg)

+1. The Camry shared the same temperature knobs with the corolla at around the same time the corolla shared the same temperature knobs with the matrix.
+Rav4 also had the same knobs at some point.
+These cars also shared the same power door buttons, inside door handles, and possibly even the steering wheels.
 1. To clean your engine bay, [vacuum away the dust before you wash it with water.](https://www.youtube.com/watch?v=PRSoRkM8GcM) Disconnect the battery.
 Don't get any water on the electricals.
 Actually, just scrap the whole idea of cleaning the engine bay.
 1. The Veloster... [the driver's side has one big door, but the passenger side has two doors](https://www.youtube.com/watch?v=Q3_3yv5JhgA).
 Hatch opens right over the rear passengers.
 Horsepower of a Corolla, with fuel economy worse than a Corolla.
 Less passenger space than a Corolla.
 Less trunk space than a Corolla.
 No spare tire.
 What the heck?
 1. VW has a [VR engine](https://en.wikipedia.org/wiki/VR6_engine) (Vmotorreihenmotor) that is a V engine, except a bit more stacked, closer to inline.